uts-cic/beyondLMS/_posts/2019-06-18-LASIworkshop.md

 **Resources that might help:**
 - [LA-API page]({{site.baseurl}}/tools/LA-API/)
 - [GraphQL specification](https://graphql.github.io/graphql-spec/) and [documentation](https://graphql.org/)
+- a [configurable dashboard prototype](http://canvasdashboard.utscic.edu.au/) we built a couple  of years ago, which does not currently link to data (sourcecode [here](https://github.com/uts-cic/CanvasDashboard))
 - Ask me to share some example data via our GraphiQL site!

 ### Challenge 5: explore the ethics of data interoperability